 The Ombuds office is a place where students can go for help in dealing with conflicts or disputes on an informal basis.
 Camosun's Ombudsperson is an impartial, independent person whose major function is to provide confidential and informal assistance to students.
 The Ombudsperson receives and investigates student complaints, reports on findings, and helps achieve just and equitable settlements.
 Make sure students are aware of other supports available to them, as appropriate (counselling, Centre for Accessible Learning, etc.).

 Meeting with students is part of your job – but it can expose you to a risk of violence or accusations of inappropriate conduct.
 Supporting Students in Distress Guide is an excellent resource that will help you decide what actions to take when you become aware of a student who is exhibiting concerning, distressful or threatening behaviours.
-A student does not need to be violating any Camosun rules or regulations for you to be concerned.
 For additional information check out the student misconduct policy.
-If you are planning to meet with a difficulty student (and you are concerned about the potential for violence), contact Campus Security in advance to assist you with strategies.
+If you are concerned about a student's wellbeing, contact the Office of Student Support for guidance or Campus Security if there is an imminent risk.